-150 Additional documentation
+148 Additional documentation

-- (1) Any party wishing to provide the appeal authority with additional documentation not included in the appeal record should provide it to the appeal authority at least three days before the hearing date. - (2) The registrar must distribute the documentation to the other party and the members of the appeal authority. - (3) If the party is unable to provide the additional documentation to the appeal authority at least 3 days prior to the hearing, the party may provide it to the appeal authority at the hearing. - (4) The party must bring copies of the additional documentation for the members of the appeal authority and the other party. - (5) If the additional documentation brought to the hearing is substantive or voluminous, the other party may request an adjournment from the appeal authority subject thereto that the party requesting an adjournment can show that it is or will be prejudiced by the late submission of the documents concerned.
+- (1) Any party wishing to provide the appeal authority with additional documentation not included in the appeal record should provide it to the appeal authority at least three days before the hearing date. - (2) The registrar must distribute the documentation to the other party and the members of the appeal authority. - (3) If the party is unable to provide the additional documentation to the appeal authority at least 3 days prior to the hearing, the party may provide it to the appeal authority at the hearing. - (4) The party must bring copies of the additional documentation for the members of the appeal authority and the other party. - (5) If the additional documentation brought to the hearing is substantive or voluminous, the other party may request an adjournment from the appeal authority.